YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 unique number and a mnemonic.
-Thus, for example, to return an error that a buffer allocated for a return value is not large enough, YottaDB uses the INVSTRLEN error code, which has the numeric value :code:`C.YDB_ERR_INVSTRLEN`.
+Thus, for example, to return an error that a buffer allocated for a return value is not large enough, YottaDB uses the INVSTRLEN error code, which has the numeric value :code:`yottadb.YDB_ERR_INVSTRLEN`.
 YottaDB attempts to maintain stability of the numeric values and mnemonics from release to release, to ensure applications remain compatible when the underlying YottaDB releases are upgraded.
 While the Go :code:`error` interface provides for a call